RaiderKnight/RK-Vin-Base/README.md

 <p>- Basically, completely improve this mod</p>
 <p>- Add more texts and choices, to the files already edited ;)</p>
 <br>
-<p>I will also include all remaked scenes already made, who fit with rk_vin_Base, from other modders who are in/will join this project.</p>
+<p>I will also include all redone scenes, who fit with rk_vin_Base, from other modders or contributors who join this project.</p>
 <br>
 <h3>How to contribute or Join</h3>
 <p>- Contact me on <a href="https://discord.gg/d3U9E2wb4Y">Discord</a></p>